Bearing (mechanical): Types

+The following table summarizes the notable characteristics of each of these bearing types.

+Characteristics

 Friction

 Reducing friction in bearings is often important for efficiency, to reduce wear and to facilitate extended use at high speeds and to avoid overheating and premature failure of the bearing.
 Essentially, a bearing can reduce friction by virtue of its shape, by its material, or by introducing and containing a fluid between surfaces or by separating the surfaces with an electromagnetic field.